michel-phylo/Adera2.0/README.md

 Unzip the folder and click on the Adera2.0 icon.
 If you have the Dependencies than you are ready to go !

-b) They can download the setup file provided in the Releases page to install Adera2.0.
+b) You can download the setup file provided in the Releases page to install Adera2.0.

 `git clone https://github.com/michel-phylo/Adera2.0/Releases/`